sullivan-sean/vector-nav/paper/final.md

 head direction cells, it is unclear why this phenomenon arises and whether the emergence of these representations are robust to alterations of the model.
-In particular, the robustness of grid-like representations in vector based navigation tasks has not been shown for variations in initialization, regularization, varied motion models.
-In this work, I replicate previous models that demonstrate the emergence of grid-like neurons but train them under various experimental alterations to observe and better understand the boundaries of the grid cells’ emergence.
+In particular, the robustness of grid-like representations in vector based navigation tasks has not been shown for variations in the motion model used for training In this work, I replicate previous models that demonstrate the emergence of grid-like neurons but train them under experimental alterations to the training data to observe and better understand the boundaries of the grid cells’ emergence.
 Recent work by has shown that grid-like representations emerge naturally when training an agent to navigate small enclosures under a random motion model [@Banino2018; @Cueva2018].
 To better understand the results of this paper, when they hold and to what degree, further experiments on a similar model must be run.
-I hypothesize that, consistent with the results of previous authors, these phenomena will emerge, under variations to the models.
+I hypothesize that, consistent with the results of previous authors, these phenomena will emerge, under variations to the trajectories used to train the model.

 ## Methods